-23.10 Matters relating to possible contaminated land are addressed in the report by Pattle Delamore Partners Ltd. This report identifies that the redevelopment of the site will be subject to the National Environmental Standard and the contaminated land rules in the Auckland Council Regional Plan: Air, Land Water and the Proposed Auckland Unitary Plan due to the historic and current HAIL land use.
-23.11 The report concludes that the requirements of these plans will ensure that any contaminated land issues are identified and managed appropriately during the development of the site and ultimately there will be no risk to future residential occupants.
-A detailed site investigation of the contaminated land in parcels B and C will be necessary prior to the development of the site.
-These matters including a detailed site management plan will be required as part of future resource consent under the provision of the Operative Plan.
+- 23.9 Matters relating to the management of potential contaminated land are addressed in the report by Pattle Delamore Partners Ltd. This report identifies that the redevelopment of the site will be subject to the National Environmental Standard and the contaminated land rules in the Auckland Council Regional Plan: Air, Land Water and the Proposed Auckland Unitary Plan due to the historic and current HAIL land use. - 23.10 The report concludes that the requirements of these plans will ensure that any contaminated land issues are identified and managed appropriately during the development of the site and ultimately there will be no risk to future residential occupants.